 The Hard Rock Hotel – Waterslides, swimming pools, rock climbing facilities, and play areas.
 A 1 week stay here will be way too much for some — but it’s a fun choice for 2 or 3 nights.

 Febris Hotel And Spa – One of the best budget hotels in Kuta for families.
 A big pool and good location near shopping and the beach.
 Large family rooms and free breakfast.

 A very relaxing place to stay if you’re looking to skip the crowds of Kuta but still would like to venture into town for some restaurants and shopping.
 Jimbaran is very close to the airport making it a good introduction to Bali if you’d like to spend your first day or two relaxing by the pool.

 The highlight of staying in Jimbaran is eating a fresh seafood dinner on the beach while the kids play in the sand around your table.
 Flying kites, digging for clams, and visiting the early morning fish market are all fun.

 If you’re expecting a lot in Jimbaran you may be disappointed.
 Pack some toys and some beach gear and be prepared for a few days of lazing at the beach — or beside the pool — and eating some great food.

 Three hotels stand out in Jimbaran.

 In the luxury category nothing compares to the Four Seasons Jimbaran Bay.
-With a private beach, kids club program, and beautiful pools — all overlooking Jimbaran Bay — the Four Seasons is one of Bali’s best hotels.
+With a private beach, kids club, and beautiful pools — all overlooking Jimbaran Bay — the Four Seasons is one of Bali’s best hotels.
 (The rooms are set upon the hill and thus require some steps.)

 The InterContinental Bali Resort is also a great hotel set right on the beach.
 It doesn’t have the views of the Four Seasons but the property is on flat land and thus doesn’t require negotiating any hills.